The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-pepperoni-pizza.md

 citations = []
 +++
 **Chuck E. Cheese Pepperoni Pizza** is a frozen pizza sold at Kroger and Meijer starting in 2021 and 2023.
 It is manufactured by Flatlander Foods.
-There is also a {{< wiki-link "Chuck E Cheese Cheese Pizza" >}} variant.
+There is also a {{< wiki-link "Chuck E. Cheese Cheese Pizza" >}} variant.
 Every pizza comes with a code for 250 free E-Tickets at any participating CEC location.

 ## Nutrition Facts